 organizations, realtor associations, and other groups across the

-in length, including time for questions and answers.
+and George will stay afterwards to talk with your audience.
 To book Mayberry Modernism, contact Kim Weiss at

 Participants learn how thousands of significant Modernist houses